dsmlr/HateThaiSent/readme.md

-# HateThaiSent Dataset
+# HateThaiSent Dataset and ThaiCaps multi-tasking framework

 **_Krishanu Maity, A.S.
 Poornash, Shaubhik Bhattacharya, Salisa Phosit, Sawarod Kongsamlit, Sriparna Saha, and Kitsuchart Pasupa_**

 ---

-This repository contains annotated data of Thai hatespeech available for hatespeech detection and sentiment analysis, appeared in the paper
+This repository contains annotated data of Thai hate speech available for hate speech detection and sentiment analysis and also the proposed multi-task deep learning framework ThaiCaps along with its SOTA counterparts for comparison, which appeared in the paper
 "[HateThaiSent: Sentiment-Aided Hate Speech Detection in Thai Language]()"

 ## Details
 - The dataset contains 7597 messages.
-- The annotations are contained in the format of csv.
+- The annotations are contained in the format of a CSV file.
-- Each messages was annotated by the hateful `Hatespeech`, `Nonhatespeech` and the sentiment `Positive`, `Neutral`, `Negative` of the message.
+- Each message was annotated by the hateful `Hatespeech`, `Nonhatespeech` and the sentiment `Positive`, `Neutral`, `Negative` of the message.

 ![Instance per category](asset/stackedbarsent.png)